About This Site – For Visitors to Nagaoka Fireworks Festival

 KONNICHIWA!(Hi!)

-I run Nagaoka Hanabi Dot Com.
-As a fireworks enthusiast, I love exploring and sharing the history and culture of the Nagaoka Fireworks.
+As a lifelong fireworks enthusiast, I love exploring and sharing the history and culture of Nagaoka HANABI.

-Armed with the National Diet Library’s digital archives, old newspaper articles, and official festival records, I’ve pieced together the story of the fireworks from their very first launch in 1879 to the present day.
+Using resources such as the National Diet Library’s digital archives, old newspaper articles, and official festival records, I’ve pieced together the story of Nagaoka HANABI — from its very first launch in 1879 to the present day.

-Recently, I’ve started sharing information for visitors from overseas — including how to get tickets, the best viewing spots, transportation tips, and must-try local foods.
+More recently, I’ve started sharing information for visitors from overseas, including how to get tickets, the best viewing spots, transportation tips, and must-try local foods.

-I want you to experience not only the thrill of the fireworks, but also the people, culture, and stories behind them.
+My hope is that you’ll experience not only the excitement of the fireworks in the sky, but also the people, culture, and stories behind them.

-On social media (@hanabi0258), I share the latest updates, trivia, and sometimes fun little facts with over 3,000 fellow fireworks fans.
+On social media (@hanabi0258), I share the latest updates, historical trivia, and occasional fun facts with over 3,000 fellow fireworks fans.

-Oh, and one small thing… my English is still a work in progress.
+One small note — my English is still a work in progress.

 About This Site – FAQ